marcussacana/Specific-Games/README.md

 ### Specific Games
 My tools that works only to a specified game. (unfortally)

+Please note, all tools here is a modded version of the engine using my StringReloads tool to inject the translation, If you have any problem, before report try download the lastest version of the SRL in this git: https://github.com/marcussacana/StringReloads

 ### Why my game don't have a correct tool?